-The American Academy of Family Physicians is opposed to corporal punishment in schools.
+The American Academy of Family Physicians supports the abolishment of corporal punishment in schools.

 The AAFP defines corporal punishment in schools as the purposeful infliction of bodily pain or discomfort by an official in the educational system upon a student as a penalty for disapproved behavior.
 Physical force or restraint which is used by a school official to protect someone from physical injury, to disarm a student, or to protect property from damage is not considered corporal punishment.